mitraboga/F1_Database/README.md

 ## Scope

 This database stores information about Formula 1 races, results, and predictions.
 It enables analysis of race outcomes and prediction accuracy.
-The database includes entities for drivers, teams, races, results,  predictions.
+The database includes entities for drivers, teams, races, results, and predictions.
 It supports queries for race results, driver standings, and prediction accuracy.

 ## Functional Requirements
 ### What should a user be able to do with your database?